-Notes to the Consolidated Financial Statements (unaudited) March 31, 2022 (Expressed in Canadian dollars)
+Notes to the Condensed Consolidated Interim Financial Statements(unaudited) June 30, 2022 (Expressed in Canadian dollars)

-1. Nature and Continuance of Operations
+1. Nature and continuance of operations

-Tinkerine Studios Ltd. (the "Company") was incorporated on May 25, 2006 under the laws of the province of British Columbia, Canada.
-The Company is listed on the TSX Venture Exchange ("TSX-V") under the trading symbol TTD.
-The Company's primary business is the design and manufacture, distribution of 3D printers, software and related online educational content.
+Tinkerine Studios Ltd. (formerly White Bear Resources Inc.) (the "Company") was incorporated on May 25, 2006 under the laws of the province of British Columbia, Canada.
+The Company was previously listed on the TSX Venture Exchange ("TSX-V") under the trading symbol WBR.
+The Company's main activity was the acquisition, exploration and evaluation of resource properties.

+The Company's primary business is the design and distribution of 3D printers, software and related online educational content.

-The Company's registered and records office at 1500-1055 West Georgia Street, Vancouver, British Columbia, Canada, V6E 4N7 and its head office is located at 113A 8725 92nd Street, Delta, British Columbia, Canada, V4G 0A4.
+The Company's registered and records office at 1500 - 1055 West Georgia Street, Vancouver, British Columbia, Canada, V6E 4N7 and its head office is located at 113A 8725 92nd Street, Delta British Columbia, Canada, V4G 0A4.